-The impact of COVID-19 has devastated small businesses across the country leading to forced closures, mass lay-offs, and uncertainty about where their business will stand once the pandemic is over.
+The impact of COVID-19 has devastated small business across the country leading to forced closures, mass lay-offs, and uncertainty about where their business will stand once the pandemic is over.
 We’ve compiled a list of national resources available to small businesses to help you navigate through this challenging time.
 If you are aware of any other resources not mentioned in this list please feel free to let us know in the comments section and we will update them on this list.

 The CARES Act amends the Small Business Act to create the Paycheck Protection Program.
 Under the program, eligible businesses—or those with fewer than 500 employees—can quickly receive loans up to a maximum amount to eligible businesses to help pay up to eight weeks of payroll costs.